JLovr/CPM68K-Floating-Point-Library/README.md

-Code for support functions to be added to clib bdos.s - calls bdos functions from C code. clibadds.c - adds the strchr adn strrchr functions
+Code for support functions to be added to clib:
+1. bdos.s - calls bdos functions from C code.
+2. clibadds.c - adds the strchr adn strrchr functions